 If you’re interested in finding out more about the island’s history and how its inhabitants lived for many years, you may want to visit the fully furnished Arnol Blackhouse on the Isle of Lewis, which shows you inside both a traditional blackhouse (only vacated 1966) with an open peat fire in the center and the more recent answer to it, the Whitehouse just across the Street.
 Fun fact: there are virtually no trees on the island so dried peat was the only way to make a fire.
 Nowadays you may only know the scent from whiskey.

 Blackhouses are thick-walled dwellings where animals and sometimes multiple generations lived gathered around one fireplace.
 Thatched roofs made of twigs and heather and overlaid with straw were weighed down with stones.
 “Communal living” is a key term here as it is hard to imagine how tight the space would have gotten with your pet goats, cattle and even horses, grandma, grandpa and your annoying little siblings sharing one bedroom.
 To this day, the museum makes sure the fire never goes out.
 As you can imagine, the island wasn’t the easiest place to live back in the day and keeping the fire going was absolutely essential.

 Whitehouses didn’t house animals inside anymore as a new health bill was introduced in the 1900s and forbade this type of living arrangement.
-They also contained multiple fire sources throughout the house and chimneys transporting the black peat smoke outside rather than covering the walls and ceilings in a thick layer of ashes.
+They also contained multiple fire sources throughout the house and chimneys transporting the black peat smoke outside rather than covering the walls, ceilings and lungs in a thick layer of ashes.
 As a matter of fact, they were named white houses because the interiors were so light and pleasant thanks to wallpapers and windows, which then caused the older houses to be referred to as blackhouses.
 Before Whitehouses came along they would have been simply called houses.
 Fascinating, right?